ryhoh/SQLover/problems/README.md

     "records": [
         ["Hi!", "Foo", "Bar"]
     ],
-    "order_sensitive": "false"  // true when using ORDER BY }
+    "order_sensitive": false  // true when using ORDER BY }
 }
 ```